deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 ------

 ## Ideas for future enhancement

-Representing music as images (such as the png files output by MidiImageAndHarmonyUtility) may be a general approach, since CNNs have been so successfully used in domains such as image and language recognition.
-The conversion from MIDI to images and back is mostly lossless, so this approach would be modeling the entirety of the MIDI music.
-But CNNs seem to be able to do such tasks.

 If musical scores were digitized and converted into symbolic form, that would provide a higher quality source of training data.